Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Abstract

 \section{Abstract}

-The paper develops a unified framework for stochastic growth models with environmental risk, in which rare but catastrophic shocks interact with capital accumulation and pollution.
-The analysis begins with a Poisson process formulation, leading to a Hamilton--Jacobi--Bellman (HJB) equation with jump terms that admits closed--form candidate solutions and yields a composite state variable capturing exposure to rare shocks.
-The framework is then extended by endogenizing disaster intensity via a nonhomogeneous Poisson process, showing how environmental degradation amplifies macroeconomic risk and strengthens incentives for abatement.
-A further extension introduces pollution diffusion alongside state--dependent jump intensity, yielding a tractable jump--diffusion HJB that decomposes naturally into capital and pollution components under power--type value functions.
-Finally, a formulation in terms of Poisson random measures unifies the dynamics, makes arrivals and compensators explicit, and accommodates state--dependent magnitudes.
-Together, these results establish rigorous verification theorems and viscosity--solution characterizations for the associated integro--differential HJB equations, highlight how vulnerability emerges endogenously from the joint evolution of capital and pollution, and show that the prospect of rare, state--dependent disasters fundamentally reshapes optimal intertemporal trade--offs. \\
+This paper is devoted to developing a unified framework for stochastic growth models with environmental risk, in which rare but catastrophic shocks interact with capital accumulation and pollution.
+The analysis is based upon a general Poisson point process formulation, leading to non-local Hamilton-Jacobi-Bellman (HJB) equations that admit closed-form candidate solutions and yield a composite state variable capturing exposure to rare shocks.
+We consider cases where disaster risk is endogenized through a pollution-dependent intensity and, in the more general cases, it also accommodates for state-dependent events of varying magnitude.
+Our formulation captures how environmental degradation amplifies macroeconomic vulnerability and strengthens incentives for abatement.
+From a technical perspective, it provides tractable jump-diffusion control problems whose HJB equation decomposes naturally into capital and pollution components under power-type value function.